 Amazon Transcribe Medical uses a pay-as-you-go model: you pay only for the seconds of audio you transcribe.

-A free tier allows up to 60 minutes of transcription per month.
+A free tier allows up to 60 minutes of call transcription per month.
 For more precise details, you can use the AWS Pricing Calculator for estimating your overall AWS service costs or contact AWS Sales for a custom quote.

 #5.
 WebChartMD: Scalable Dictation for Hospitals and Clinics